davfre/RRIB/README.md

 of months) at most.
 If the paper is massive, you may reproduce a suitabily sized and interesting section of it.

-Ahead of the workshop, you will make your suggestion known by forking the RRIB git repository, adding a new branch ("paper-yourLastname") and issuing a pull-request.
-If this sounds foreign to you now, detailed instructions will be provided - and it will be very familiar at the end of the course.
+Ahead of the workshop, you will make your suggestion known by adding the reference to the RRIB repository.
+See [here](contributing.md) for detailed instructions.

 ### Workshop (2 days)